Written by Hudson Crozier

 On Saturday in Atlanta, Georgia, Antifa activists dressed in black damaged businesses and set a police car on fire in a planned anti-cop riot.
 Six were arrested on charges that included domestic terrorism and first-degree arson.
 Similar groups held protests in Boston, Seattle, Portland, Austin, Los Angeles, and Lincoln, Nebraska.

 What were they protesting?
 The city is building a giant police training site in a local forest.
 Anti-police and environmental protesters have camped out at the site for months, and last week, one died in a shootout with police while others were arrested.
 Though police say he shot first, wounding an officer, activists considered his death unjust and called for a “night of rage” in Atlanta to avenge their “fallen comrade.”

-Legacy media gaslighting returns: A reporter for FOX 5 Atlanta told viewers the riot was a “largely peaceful protest” as a police car burned in the background.
+Legacy media gaslighting returns: A local television reporter told viewers the riot was a “largely peaceful protest” as a police car burned in the background.
 A CNN guest said that “the only acts of violence” occurring “were actually police tackling protesters.”
 Atlanta’s Democratic mayor confirmed that the offenders were “violent” and used explosives.

 Big picture: The violent, far-left, anti-cop radicalism that brought Antifa into the spotlight in 2020 is still prevalent across the country and in the Democratic Party.
 Boston police arrested the “non-binary” child of House Democrat Katherine Clark for assaulting an officer and vandalism during Saturday’s protests.